sakthiDakshin/sakthi_blog/content/posts/my-second-post.md

 ## 1. The Language of Computers: Number Systems
 Everything in our digital world needs numbers to function further.We looked at different number systems that are the basis of computing:

-* **Binary (Base 2):** TThe main language of Binary is 0s and 1s.
+* **Binary :** The main language of Binary is 0s and 1s.
 To do math, we practiced adding and subtracting in binary.
-* **Hexadecimal (Base 16):** This was very interesting because it showed us how long binary strings are made easier for people to use, especially when it comes to memory addressing and color coding (like #FFFFFF for white).
+* **Hexadecimal :** This was very interesting part because it showed us how these are made easier for people to use, especially when it comes to memory addressing and color coding (like #FFFFFF for white).
-* **Conversions:** Understanding how to flip between Decimal, Binary, and Hex is not just a math exercise; it is about understanding how data is represented across different layers of a computer system.
+* **Conversions:** Understanding how to convert between Decimal, Binary, and Hex is not just a math exercise; it is about understanding how data is represented across different layers of a computer system.

 ## 2. Image Processing: Turning Pixels into Data
 Based on Steven L. Tanimoto’s readings, we learned that an image is not just a picture but a massive **matrix of numbers**.

 * **The Pixel Level:** Each pixel has a numerical value which representing its brightness or color.
 * **Transformation Problems:** When we "transform" an image it is likely changing its brightness or rotating it, we are essentially applying mathematical formulas to thousands of pixels simultaneously.
-This showed me that image processing is the best way to combine math, logic, and art.
+That showed me the image processing is the best way to combine math logic and art.

 ## 3. Abstraction and the Bridges of Königsberg
 The Bridges of Königsberg problem was one of the best parts of this unit.
 This puzzle from the 18th century taught us about **Graph Theory**.